Abel-desu/hello-rails-react/README.md

 # 📖 Hello Rails React <a name="about-project"></a>

-**Hello Rails React** This is an App that have React-Redux for frontend and Ruby on Rails for Backend which took data from Api and display on home page
+**Hello Rails React** is an App that have React-Redux for frontend and Ruby on Rails for Backend which took data from Api and display on home page

 ## 🛠 Built With <a name="built-with"></a>